solital/documentation/docs/docs/secure-password.md

 If this variable is present in the `.env` file, then you can delete the `peeper` in the `auth.yaml` file.

 <div class="alert alert-info mt-4" role="alert">
     <h6 class="fw-semibold">Don't change the value of this key too often, as you will need to create a new password each time this value changes.
 Change only if necessary or if your project is just starting.
-If you are using Solital Core >= 4.2, the `pepper` variable will not be present in the `auth.yaml` file.
-Instead, Solital will use the value of the `APP_HASH` variable.</h6>
+If you are using Solital Core >= 4.2, the <strong>pepper</strong> variable will not be present in the <strong>auth.yaml</strong> file.
+Instead, Solital will use the value of the <strong>APP_HASH</strong> variable.</h6>
 </div>

 ### Changing Peeper encryption